- Advertisement -spot_img

 Cleaning or Washing

 The washing area contains the sinks, drying racks, and other related equipment.
-Essential in this area are ware washing machines, so you can clean plates by batches and speed up the process.
+Essentials in this area are washing machines, so you can clean plates in batches and speed up the process.
 Acquire your ware washing machine as well as your three-compartment sinks from a trusted stainless-steel kitchen equipment fabrication company to ensure quality.

 The cleaning area must be near the kitchen entrance to allow servers to drop off the dirty dishes immediately before picking up the new orders.
 It should be close to the storage area, too; cooks can easily grab clean dishes and cutlery.